ArmourPeak/ArmourDeploy-Release/README.md

 Elevated privileges (sudo).
 The --erase option requires ArmourDeploy to be run from an APFS formatted volume

 ## COMPATIBILTIY
-macOS High Sierra, macOS Mojave, macOS Catalina
+macOS High Sierra, macOS Mojave, macOS Catalina, macOS Big Sur

 ## BRANDING
 The ArmourPeak logo (80x80) can be replaced by adding your own image in ArmourDeploy.app/Contents/Resources/branding.png